01-ai/Yi/README.md

 #### Step 0: Prerequistes

-- This tutorial assumes you are running the **Yi-34B-Chat** with an **A800 (80G)** GPU.

-  - For detailed deployment requirements to run Yi models, see [hardware requirements](https://github.com/01-ai/Yi/blob/main/docs/deployment.md).

-- Make sure Python 3.10 or later version is installed.

 - Make sure Python 3.10 or a later version is installed.

 - If you want to run other Yi models, see [software and hardware requirements](#deployment)

 #### Step 1: Prepare your environment